Skip to content

 Responding to Reactions

-Adverse reactions should be taken seriously.
-For skin irritation, wash with mild soap and water.
+Answer first: Treat reactions quickly.
+For skin irritation, wash with mild soap and water, then add a bland carrier oil.
 For eye exposure, flush with water for 15 minutes.
-Ingested oils require immediate medical attention or poison control assistance.
+If swallowed or severe symptoms occur, seek emergency care or call poison control immediately.

 Choosing High-Quality Oils